-Your organisation has established roles and responsibilities for the security of networks and information systems at all
+Your organisation has established roles and responsibilities for the security of networks and information systems at all levels, with clear and well-understood channels for communicating and escalating risks.

 The organisation has selected the following achievement rating:

 Organisations are asked to summarise the evidence towards this indicator, including any references like filenames or links.
 For regular actions, they should add high-level details around the cadence and process and how this is appropriate for the their team and system.